opentoonz/opentoonz_docs/source/creating_movements.rst

     - Right-click in the stage and choose New Camera from the menu that opens.

-.. tip:: **To set the current camera:**
+.. tip:: **To set the active camera:**

     In the Stage right-click the camera node you want to set as active and choose **Activate** from the menu that opens.

 .. tip:: **To name an object:**

-    Ctrl + double-click the node name and type a new name.
+    Ctrl + double-click the node name and type a new one.

 .. tip:: **To minimize/maximize the column nodes:**